 And there’s an even more powerful way to increase your returns.
 Contribute as much as you can and try to take full advantage of your employer’s matching contribution.
 For example, if your employer contributes $1 for every $1 you save, up to 6 percent of your pay, do your best to contribute 6 percent.
 That’s a 100 percent immediate return on your saved money – plus you’re saving on taxes, too!

 But don’t leave yourself strapped for cash.
 In 2022, the maximum pre-tax annual contribution is $20,500.

 If you aren’t eligible for a retirement fund at work that gets you matching funds, sign up for a Roth IRA.
 You’ll fund it with money out of your paycheck that’s already been taxed, but when you withdraw the money in retirement, it will be tax-free.

 While a Roth IRA won’t save you money on taxes this year, it’s a fantastic way to avoid paying taxes on your future investment earnings.
 This benefit might be the most important, but the Roth IRA has a number of other powerful features that make it a top account for those looking to amass wealth.

-In 2019, you can put up to $6,000 in a Roth.
+In 2022, you can put up to $6,000 in a Roth as long as your income doesn’t exceed a certain amount, (and later on when you hit 50 you can make an additional $1,000 annual catch-up contribution.)
 If you can’t save the max, save what you can; it will add up.
 To make sure you stick to saving, have a portion of your paycheck automatically deposited into the Roth on a regular basis.